Rochester Veterinary Dentistry

 Although brushing your pet’s teeth may at first seem difficult, many animals will accept the procedure if proper techniques are used.
 Our veterinarians and technicians can assist you in learning these.
 If brushing is not possible, proper toys and treats, as well as antibacterial flushes, can help keep your pet’s teeth disease-free and his or her breath smelling fresher.

 We feel that by understanding your pet’s dental health care program, we can make it as beneficial as possible for both you and your pet.
-If you have any questions or concerns, please do not hesitate to reach out to our Rochester veterinarians to discuss them with us.
+If you have any questions or concerns regarding our Rochester veterinary dentistry services, please do not hesitate to reach out to our team.

 “He truly cares about the animals and their owners.”- Elise W.